-The University of Michigan Injury Prevention Center is one of ten CDC-funded Injury Control Research Centers nationally, that address urgent injury issues with research, education, and outreach.
+The University of Michigan Injury Prevention Center is one of nine CDC-funded Injury Control Research Centers nationally, that address urgent injury issues with research, education, and outreach.

 The Center benefits from the vast educational, research, outreach, and policy resources of the University of Michigan to address the burden of injury in Michigan and the Great Lakes Region.

 The U-M Injury Prevention Center conducts, translates, and accelerates injury prevention research into practice and policy to reduce the burden of injuries across the Great Lakes and US.

 A multidisciplinary approach